Pianonic/PersonAIs/README.md

-> [NOTE]
-> The automatic persona generation feature is currently under development.
-At this time, only manual persona creation is supported.
-Additionally, a web interface is not yet available.

 # PersonAIs

 Welcome to **PersonAIs**! 🚀

 **PersonAIs** is a powerful tool that allows you to create AI-generated personas in seconds.
 Designed primarily for building applications, it can also be used for a variety of other purposes like story development, game design, and more. 🎭✨

+> [!NOTE]
+> The automatic persona generation feature is currently under development.
+At this time, only manual persona creation is supported.
+Additionally, a web interface is not yet available.

 ## Features